pereiramemo/BiG-MEx/README.md

 # BiG-MEx
 BiG-MEx: a tool for the mining of BGC domains and classes in metagenomic data.
 It consists of the following modules:
 1. run_bgc_dom_annot: fast identification of BGC protein domains.
-2. run_bgc_dom_div: BGC domain-specific diversity analysis.
+2. run_bgc_dom_div: BGC domain-based diversity analysis.
 3. run_bgc_class_pred: BGC class relative count predictions.

 ## Installation